 The façade gets progressively more ornate and lighter from the second stage, dominated by a striking rose window (rosetón) flanked by two elongated Gothic windows in the towers.

 Within the rosetón, a 6-sided star echoes another immediately above the classical pediment below.
 Above the rose window, there are twin Gothic windows decorated with elaborate clover-leaf tracery perched on seven slender pillars, giving the impression of elegant, stylised trees.
 Nestled between the pillars are statues of eight (Castilian-Leonese) kings.
 Above these, a low balustrade separates the last level of towers.
 Gothic lettering along the balustrade spell out PULCHRA ES ET DECORA: “Beautiful thou art and graceful,” alluding to the Virgin Mary in the centre of the balustrade.
-Finally, crowning the two towers are the stunning decorative openwork spires by Juan de Colonia reaching up to the sky like filigree stone work.
+Finally, crowning the two towers are the stunning, late15th-century decorative openwork spires by Juan de Colonia reaching up to the sky like filigree stone work.

 There are three other doorways (portals) worth looking at.
 Go right from the Plaza de Santa María along the Plaza del Rey San Fernando until you reach the 13th-century southern entry to the transept, the Puerta del Sarmental.